ossf/security-reviews/reviews/core-infrastructure-initiative/cii.md

 ### Details

-See https://www.coreinfrastructure.org/programs/audit-program/ for a complete list and information on the security reviews.
+See https://www.coreinfrastructure.org/programs/audit-program/ for a complete list of projects and more information on the security reviews.

 ### Disclaimer